azuredemoenvironment/ade/README.md

 ### Certificate Services

 - The Azure Demo Environment utilizes a Wildcard SSL Certificate to secure multiple services including App Services and Application Gateway.
-There are multiple online services, such as
-  [Let's Encrypt](https://letsencrypt.org/getting-started/), that provide free to low cost SSL Certificates.
+The Wildcard PFX must have a password set.
+There are multiple online services, such as [Let's Encrypt](https://letsencrypt.org/getting-started/), that provide free to low cost SSL Certificates.